 Proving any of these requires gathering extra evidence, making the process more difficult and time-consuming than a divorce.
 A divorce also can be undertaken at any time during a marriage, while annulments have very strict deadlines for filing as well as differing jurisdictional requirements.
 Since annulments and divorces both result in the same outcome, the bottom line is that annulments are almost never pursued in “no fault” states like Colorado.

 Divorce, Colorado Judicial Branch – This site provides information addressing many questions you may have about the divorce process.
 Answers are given to questions related to child custody, changing your name, court appearances, and more.

 Colorado Family Law Forms – Here is a link to all of the important family law forms in .pdf format.
 Forms are available for annulment, custody, separation with or without children, etc. Go here to get a sense of the actual paperwork involved in the divorce process.
 You can begin the process yourself, but there is no substitute for legal representation.

-Attorney for Divorce is El Paso County, CO
+Divorce Lawyers in El Paso County, CO

 With decades of combined experience in a broad range of family law areas, Law Offices of Clifton Black, PC is a wise choice to represent you in your divorce proceedings.
 We have worked with many clients on divorces, custody battles, paternity disputes and other family law issues not only in Colorado Springs but in and around the surrounding counties of El Paso, Pueblo, Teller, Douglas, Denver, Elbert, Fremont, Pueblo, Lincoln and Arapahoe County.